 \subsection{Proposed AI-block models}

-In this paper, our main focus lies on the concept of asymptotic independence, which has been observed in various applications.
-Building upon these applications, we introduce a novel class of models called AI-block models for variable clustering.
+In this paper, our main focus is to identify disjoint groups of variables that may simultaneously be large without affecting the other groups.
+We thus introduce a novel class of models called AI-block models for variable clustering.
 These models define population-level clusters as groups of variables that exhibit dependence within clusters but extremes are independent from variables in other clusters.
 Formally, these variables can be partitioned into an unknown number, denoted as $G$, of clusters represented by $O = \{O_1, \dots, O_G\}$.
 Within each cluster, the variables display dependence, while the clusters themselves are asymptotically independent.
 In this section, our primary focus is on the identifiability of the model, specifically addressing the existence of a unique maximal element according to a specific partial order on the partition.
 We provide an explicit construction of this maximal element, which represents the thinnest partition where the desired property holds.
 This maximal element serves as a target for statistical inference within our framework.